Resources for business-minded Lumberjacks

-All students meet with their Nelson Rusche College of Business advisor once per semester for guidance.
-You can also meet with your advisor any time during the semester if you have questions or need advice.
+All students meet with their Nelson Rusche College of Business adviser once per semester for guidance.
+You can also meet with your adviser any time during the semester if you have questions or need advice.

 We encourage students to complete an internship for course credit during their junior or senior year.
 Although students are responsible for finding the internship, our internship coordinator and Career Services Center are here to help.

 Ready to begin your job search?
 Start by talking to your Nelson Rusche College of Business adviser, who can guide you toward work and internship resources.
 You should also schedule an appointment at the University’s Career Services Center, which helps all SFA students with job preparation, from résumé critiques and mock interviews to career fairs and applications.

 Nelson Rusche College of Business students have access to a variety of career assistance opportunities, including: